kh0wel/ydf/README.md

 ### `deploy [<config-file-path>]`

-This command deploys the framework by loading the `.ydf.config.js` file along with its resources.
+This command will deploy the framework loading the `.ydf.config.js` file and its resources.

 ## Configuration